Nikola-Milovic/blog/content/posts/fun-sane-node-tdd-postgres-pglite-drizzle-vitest/index.md

 **The Verdict (Round 1):** PGLite is already significantly faster overall (~2.8s vs ~4.8s) mainly because we skip the Docker container boot time entirely!
 Each test takes a bit longer individually because it's initializing PGLite *and* applying the schema every time.
 Can we do better?

 ### Even Faster?
-Enter reusable database/ snapshotting
+Enter reusable database

 Just like with Testcontainers, we can optimize further by setting up the database *once*, applying the schema, taking a "snapshot," and then quickly restoring that clean state before each test.
 PGLite doesn't have a direct snapshot command, but we can achieve a similar effect with some filesystem manipulation.

-> I am still experimenting with this approach, it does net us some speed benefits but I cannot guarantee its complete correctness and safety, it's easy to setup so you can try it out but be vary.
+> I am still experimenting with this approach, it does net us some speed benefits but I cannot guarantee its complete correctness and safety, it's easy to setup so you can try it out but be wary.
+If you have any ideas how to improve this implementation please leave a comment or hit me up somewhere
 {.warning}

 **1. Update the DB Helper:**